50 States of Breakfast Sandwiches

 Whether you're craving fried chicken on buttermilk biscuits or buttery brioche buns stuffed with bacon, eggs and cheese, these are America's best breakfasts between bread.

 Zingerman's Delicatessen in Ann Arbor, Michigan

 This Ann Arbor institution is a bakery, a creamery, a coffeehouse, a candy manufactory and the source of a popular national food catalogue.
 But above all else, Zingerman's is and always will be known as a destination for excellent Jewish deli fare.
-Just ask the Ann Arbor locals who have enjoed fresh sesame bagels since the early 1980s.
+Just ask the Ann Arbor locals who have enjoyed the fresh sesame bagels since the early 1980s.
 Founded by longtime restaurant professionals Paul Saginaw and Ari Weinzweig, Zingerman's has grown into a gourmet food empire with several divisions across the state of Michigan.
 Still, the deli holds claim over its original site at the intersection of Detroit and Kingsley.
-According to Weinzweig, "The parking is still bad, the location still hard to find, but the neighborhood is now considered a great place to live."
-And, as loyal customers will tell you, the Extra Special is still a great sandwich to order.
-Listen to them.
-It's cold smoked salmon and smoked whitefish salad with scallion cream cheese, tomato and red onion on a toasted sesame bagel.
+According to Weinzweig, "The parking is still bad, the location [is] still hard to find, but the neighborhood is now considered a great place to live."
+And, as loyal customers will tell you, Renee's Kitchen Magic is still a great sandwich to order up in the morning.
+It stars a glorious trio of applewood-smoked bacon, two eggs and Vermont cheddar on one of Zingerman's signature sesame bagels.

 Even Stevens Sandwiches in Salt Lake City, Utah